It’s true, and today we’re going to restore that piece.

 As the term “cognitive needs” suggests, we have cognitive awareness of things we want and need from life.

-We’re not the only species that has this, but our cognitive abilities are so developed that we seem to be especially sensitive to things we don’t have.
+We’re not the only species that has such awareness, but our cognitive abilities are so developed that we seem to be especially sensitive to things we don’t have.

 Abraham Maslow got very interested in humanity’s special sensitivity to a set of human requirements that led to him developing the hierarchy of needs.